-We offer students a dynamic pathway that applies learning to student's interests as they prepare for careers in technology.
+We offer students a dynamic pathway of UC A-G approved courses that apply learning to student's interests as they prepare for careers in technology.

 Our pathway includes two branches (or sub-pathways) of study:

-Digital Media Broadcasting: Where students train for a career in the digital arts, digital audio production, video production, and broadcasting.
+Digital Media Broadcasting: Where students train for a career in digital audio production, video production, and broadcasting.

 Digital Media Arts & Game Arts: Where students train for a career in the digital arts, video game development, computer programming, digital audio production, and computer science.

 The DATA pathway includes courses in 3D Graphics & Animation, Adv.
-3D Computer Graphics & Animation, Programming & Game Design, Advanced Video Game Design, Computer Programming, Digital Audio Production, Studio Recording, Video Arts & Production, Broadcasting, and Advanced Broadcasting.
+3D Graphics & Animation, Programming & Game Design, Intermediate Game Design, Adv.
+Game Design, Computer Programming, Digital Audio Production, Studio Recording, Video Arts & Production, Broadcasting, Advanced Broadcasting, and Web Design.

 Digital Media Broadcasting